mvnaol2026/Gravity-Does-Not-Exist/README.md

 ### Fatal Fallacies of Science

-1. Recognition of the existence of attraction
+1. **Recognition of the existence of attraction** as a fundamental, inherent property of matterThe
-2. The Big Bang of a point that gave birth to the Universe
+2. **Big Bang theory**, postulating the birth of the Universe from a singular mathematical point
-3. Empty, solid atoms with flying particles
+3. **Empty atoms** with chaotically flying massless or point particles
-4. The presence of mysterious energy within atoms
+4. **The presence of a "mysterious internal energy" inside atoms**
-5. Emission and absorption of particles by other particles
+5. **Emission and absorption of particles by other particles**, which emerge from the vacuum in an unknown way
-6. Fictitious (non-existent) forces capable of moving bodies
+6. **Fictitious (imaginary) forces**, supposedly capable of physically performing work and moving bodies
-7. Innate internal resistance of bodies to motion
+7. **Inherent internal resistance of bodies to their displacement** (inertia as an integral property of the substance itself)
-8. Contactless inertial motion
+8. **Non-contact movement of objects**, including through the emptiness of space
-9. Conversion of mass into energy and vice versa
+9. **Mutual conversion of mass into energy and energy into mass**
-10. Wave-particle duality of particles
+10. **Wave-particle duality**, endowing particles with a dual nature
-11. The difference between the laws of the macrocosm and the microcosm
+11. **Artificial separation of the laws of the macrocosm and microcosm** into two incompatible physics
-12. Expansion of the Universe by dark energy
+12. **Expansion of the Universe** under the influence of a mythical and unobservable "dark energy"
-13. Flying quanta, produced by unknown means
+13. **Flying quanta**, emerging in an unknown way and moving inexplicably
-14. All-pervading neutrinos that encounter no obstacles
+14. **All-pervading neutrinos** that know no obstacles
-15. Massless matter in the form of photons, gluons, and neutrinos
+15. **Massless matter** in the form of photons, gluons, and other abstract force carriers, which shows a lack of understanding of the essence of matter and mass
-16. Higgs bosons and the Higgs sea mysteriously granting mass
+16. **Bosons and the hypothetical Higgs sea**, mysteriously endowing particles with the property of mass
-17. Emptiness in the Universe
+17. **The existence of absolute emptiness in the Universe**
-18. Curvature of empty space-time
+18. **Curvature of empty space and the non-material coordinate of time**
-19. Time dilation
+19. **Physical time dilation** depending on the speed of motion or gravity

 ### 🏛️ The Fundamental Law of Motion